 - Bridgeton House Balcony

 Check in to the romantic Aaron Burr House in New Hope.
 This inn named after Alexander Hamilton's nemesis is just a few blocks away from the river.
-For a riverside view, check in to the Black Bass Hotel, Bridgeton House on the Delaware, Carriage House of New Hope or the River House at Odette's.
+For a riverside view, check in to the Black Bass Hotel, Bridgeton House on the Delaware, Carriage House of New Hope, River House at Odette's or Riverstone 1730.